 According to the authors of this recipe, “your salad will have a bold and fresh flavor”.
 I kind of like the sound of that in a world that can sometimes be mundane.
 Freshen up your salad and dips with this tasty recipe.

-We found an incredible recipe that not only has the tart hibiscus flavor you love, but the cooling side of mint that balances out the whole popsicle.
+We found an incredible recipe that not only has the tart hibiscus flavor you love, but the cooling side of mint with a splash of lime that balances out the whole popsicle.
 Share with your whole family and make some summertime memories.

 You can use this in cocktails, lemonade, and over ice cream and pancakes.
 The possibilities are endless.
 Follow this simple recipe to get started.